0

 When two pieces of wood are joined together to form a structure and then become deformed by moisture, it’s easy to see where real danger can manifest.
 Again, not good when you’re trying to relax in the garden shed.
 Waterproofing wood minimises the risk of warping.
 But some kinds of wood are more vulnerable than others.

-Types of wood: Hardwood and Softwood
+Types of Wood: Hardwood and Softwood

 Timber used by buildings and furniture can be grouped into two broad types of wood: hardwood and softwood.
 Hardwoods and softwoods are distinguished by when they lose their leaves.